 Dry Eyes is a chronic eye condition that can be very debilitating.
-The symptoms of dry eyes are tearing, the sensation of sandy, gritty eyes, a sharp stabbing pain in the eye, sensitivity to light, burning, stinging eyes, and difficulty wearing contact lenses.
-The causes of dry eyes are declining quantity of tears or a poor quality of tears.
+The symptoms of dry eyes are tearing, the sensation of sandy, gritty eyes, sharp stabbing pain in the eye, sensitivity to light, burning, stinging eyes, and difficulty wearing contact lenses.
+The causes of dry eyes are a declining quantity of tears or poor quality of tears.
 If left untreated dry eyes can damage the surface of the eye and cause blurry vision.
 Hormonal changes associated with aging and menopause, autoimmune diseases such as rheumatoid arthritis, lupus, Sjogren’s syndrome and diabetes, medications (prescription and over the counter), such as antihistamines can all cause dry eyes.
-Various environmental factors exacerbate dry eyes such as ceiling fans, windy conditions and low humidity.
+Various environmental factors exacerbate dry eyes such as ceiling fans, windy conditions, and low humidity.

 During your eye exam, Dr. Schneider will determine whether you suffer from chronic dry eyes.

 There are various ways to treat dry eyes.
-Preservative free artificial tears are the first line of defense as preservatives are a contributing factor of dry eyes.
-Artificial tears may provide a temporary symptomatic relief, but many patients will require a medication called Restasis.
+Preservative-free artificial tears are the first line of defense as preservatives are a contributing factor of dry eyes.
+Artificial tears may provide temporary symptomatic relief, but many patients will require a medication called Restasis.

-A combination of these therapies is usually required for those who suffer with dry eyes and Dr. Schneider will customize a regimen specific for you.
+A combination of these therapies is usually required for those who suffer from dry eyes and Dr. Schneider will customize a regimen specifically for you.